The King’s School Canterbury

 Founded: 597, the oldest school in the country

-In the centre of historic Canterbury, just off A28 and close to A2.
+The King’s School Canterbury is in the centre of historic Canterbury, just off A28 and close to A2.
 Air – London Heathrow, Gatwick and City Airports are all within 90 minutes transfer to Canterbury.
 Train – direct from London St Pancras, Charing Cross and Victoria to Canterbury from only 50 minutes.
 Eurostar – Paris to Canterbury from 2 hours 40 minutes.

 School Contact Details